deeedob/Lunchbox-Sampler/README.md

 ```

 ## Coding Standard

 - Work with **Modules** inside the lib folder
   - every module sits in namespace **lbs**
 - **main** is the active branch!
 Don't touch it and use **development** instead!
 - Don't get lost in your feature branch!
 Commit regularly into development if working.

+## Clion Setup Guide

+We currently use [platformio](https://docs.platformio.org) as a build system.
+We may switch to a pure CMake based system in the future though.
+In order to work with embedded projects following requirement have to be met :

+- install `PlatformIO for CLion` plugin
+- install `Serial Port Monitor` plugin

+1. Then you have to `Re-Init` the platformio.ini file in order to generate the **CMakeLists.txt** file.
+You may have to `Reload CMake Project` to let CLion properly detect the project!
+2. To build custom targets for platformio you have to set the proper `Build type` in `File > Settings > Build, Execution, Deployment > CMake`.
+This has to match the [platformio.ini](platformio.ini) environments that you declare.